When can I get induced?

 Is my water broken?

-Discharge is common in pregnancy but usually never results in more leakage than would fill a small pad or pantiliner.
 Probably the most common reason why women believe that their water has broken is because they have peed on themselves.
-Most women cannot believe that they have in fact peed on themselves but in the third trimester, with the baby’s head smashed right against your bladder, this is a common occurrence.
-If it happens on your bedsheets or in your underwear, you won’t always be able to tell that it is urine by smell or color alone.
+Most women cannot believe that they have peed on themselves, especially if they never felt the urge to pee, but in the third trimester with the baby’s head smashed right against your bladder, this is a common occurrence.
+If it happens on your bed sheets or in your underwear, you won’t always be able to tell that it is urine by smell or color alone.
 Amniotic fluid has a unique odor that is like a combination of ejaculate and bleach; that may not be helpful if you’ve never smelled amniotic fluid before, but when you do maybe you’ll recognize it.

 How can I tell if I’m in labor?

 If it’s your first baby, you have plenty of time.
 Labor will likely last many hours and you will have plenty of time to arrive at the hospital.
-If it’s your fourth baby, then you already know what to expect; if you are reading this anyway, your labor probably won’t last that long and you should head to the hospital a little sooner.
+If it’s your fourth baby, then you already know what to expect.
+If you are reading this anyway, your labor probably won’t last that long and you should head to the hospital a little sooner.

-If your water breaks, you should probably head on the hospital.
-This may be a sign that your labor is already very advanced, since women’s water tends to break at an average of about 8 cm.
+If your water breaks, you should probably head to the hospital.
+This may be a sign that your labor is already very advanced, since water tends to break on its own at an average of about 8 cm.
 If your water is broken and you’re not already in labor, then you should still go to the hospital because your labor likely needs to be augmented or induced.
+If you have had a previous Cesarean delivery, then you should come to the hospital much sooner because you do not want to risk laboring at home.
+A trial of labor after Cesarean is a good idea for most women, but because of the risk of uterine rupture, that trial of labor should happen at the hospital to maximize the safety for mom and baby.